ibm-cloud-docs/platform-automation-hub/compare.md

 ## {{site.data.keyword.en_full_notm}}
 {: #compare-en}

+{{site.data.keyword.en_short}} is a routing service that provides information about critical events that occur in your {{site.data.keyword.cloud_notm}} account or triggers automated actions by using webhooks.

 | Feature | Description |
 |----------|---------|
 | Centralized alert routing | From a single dashboard, route event notifications from {{site.data.keyword.compliance_long}} (SCC), {{site.data.keyword.secrets-manager_full_notm}}, or {{site.data.keyword.monitoringfull_notm}} to relevant stakeholders. |